sshsurabhi/Instance-Segmentation-for-Humans/README.md

         >python final_output_demo.py

 The model outputs the following:
-+ Weight file will have 17 keypoints which is similar to COCO dataset.
++ Weight file will have 17 keypoints for person which is similar to COCO dataset.
 + Model weights in .pth format

 ### Note2: